wweiyang/audio-app/README.md

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - Install [Postman](https://www.postman.com/downloads/) (if want to do API testing)

-### 2. Clean Up Old Containers (Recommended, or run if you encounter issues running Docker)
+### 2. Clean Up Old Containers (recommended, or do this step if you encounter issues running Docker)

 If you have run this project before, clean up old containers and volumes: